frejanordsiek/hdf5storage/doc/source/introduction.rst

 Using No Metadata
 -----------------

-Write it to a file at the root directory, but include no Python or MATLAB metadata.
+Write it to a file at the ``'/a'`` directory, but include no Python or MATLAB metadata.
 Then, read it back and notice that many objects come back quite different from what was written.
 Namely, everything was converted to Numpy types.
 This even included the dictionaries which were